 - However, in South Korea, internet gaming had become a national crisis 600,000 children had IGD issues.

-Internet Gaming Disorder Among both Genders
+Gaming Disorder Among both Genders

 A new study says gender breakdown through IGD is quite balanced than the previous ones.
-Almost 10.8% of internet addicts are more likely to become internet gamers, of which, 11-12% are young teens, and others are young male boys.
+Almost 10.8% of internet addicts are more likely to become internet gamers, of which 11-12% are young teens, and others are young male boys.

-- Young males ages 18-24 are more likely to get IGD (internet gaming disorder).
+- Young males ages 18-34 are more likely to get IGD (internet gaming disorder).

 We have stated that there is a thin line between a habit and an addiction.
-So, parents have to protect teens from internet gaming disease.
-Therefore, parents have to set parental control on kids’ and teens’ digital phones, PCs, and other devices.
-Parents can limit the screen time of the children at the time when they are going to play games online and develop IGD.
-Parents can install cell phone parental control apps on teens’ cellphone devices.
-Now use the parental tracking software to fix the time frame when they can play games over the internet and when they cannot.
+So, parents have to protect teens from internet gaming addiction.
+Therefore, parents have to set parental control on kids’ and teens’ phones, PCs, and other devices.
+Parents can limit the screen time of their children at the time when they are going to play games online and develop IGD.

 Conclusion: